eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 <br>
 Some common use-case would be an analytics engineer who wants to explore the functionality of AlloyDB with real data that exists in his/her/their BigQuery Instance.

-This framework uses a Makefile to instatinate a Dataflow Flex template.
-This will create a Docker image in container registry and then you can re-use the template with the simple command of make run.
+This framework uses a Makefile to instantiate a Dataflow Flex template.
+This will create a Docker image in the container registry and then you can re-use the template with the simple command of make run.

 AlloyDB can use the default network provided in a GCP project.
-This is generally too broad for most realworld use-cases.
-We would suggest setting up your own network to specific to your use-case.
+This is generally too broad for most real world use-cases.
+We would suggest setting up your own network specific to your use-case.
 If you wish to specify a subnetwork, please add --subnetwork to the makefile where the dataflow parameters are set.
 For more information on how to properly pass this arg, [please visit this page](https://cloud.google.com/dataflow/docs/guides/specifying-networks).

 ### The Code

 The pipeline is ran via the run function.
-This utlizies the classes to instatiate the connections with Bigquery via Bigquery.io and Alloy via Beam Nuggets.
-These classes are controlled by the parameters specifed in the Makefile which are used in the MyOptions class.
-This uses Python's argparge library.
+This utilizes the classes to instantiate the connections with Bigquery via Bigquery.io and Alloy via Beam Nuggets.
+These classes are controlled by the parameters specified in the Makefile which are used in the MyOptions class.
+This uses Python's argparse library.

-There is the map_to_beam_nuggets_data function which is used to tranform the output of BigQuery into the structure that Beam Nuggets requires.
+There is the map_to_beam_nuggets_data function which is used to transform the output of BigQuery into the structure that Beam Nuggets requires.
 This can also be parameterized, but in order to make sure users review the code, they will need to manually update this right now.

 To update this pipeline to write to another database besides AlloyDb, please review the sink_config definition and redefine the drivername to the corresponding DB.